maria-becker/CO-NNECT/Forwardchaining/README.txt

 -sim: Similarity metric for comparing generated concepts to target concepts, default: cosim ("cos")

--emb: Path to embeddings which are used for computing similarity, default: “numberbatch-en-17.06.txt” (in the main directory).
+-emb: Path to embeddings which are used for computing similarity, we recommend numberbatch embeddings.

 -hops: number of hops (any integer), default: 3